 In addition to some of the electronic elements described in this blog for the GPIOs of this board, also HardKernel has a lots of accessories and extras for your boards, from power supplies, to LCD screens, memory cards, cameras, sound accessories, batteries, development, connectors, and much more.

 Of course, not only are there the Odroid alternatives for Raspberry Pi, there is life beyond that as well.
-For example, you can buy plates as:
+For example, you can buy plates on the table:

 - ASUS Tinker Board: with Rockchip RK3288 QuadCore ARM SoC at 1.8Ghz and Mali-T764 GPU, 2GB of DDR3 DualChannel RAM, Ethernet, support for 4K, TinkerOS, and the possibility of carrying out a multitude of DIY projects with it.